Does Your Small Book Thumbnail Cover Stand Out?

 If you can also change the resolution in your image editor, it will give you a better estimation of how good or not it will look online.

-Quoting Amazon’s recommendations regarding Kindle book cover size, the ideal size of ebook cover art is a height/width ratio of 1.6:1.
+According to Amazon’s recommendations regarding Kindle book cover dimensions, the ideal size of ebook cover art is 1.6:1 in height/width ratio.

-Each one is reduced to suit different reading devices, on-screen applications, search engines, and different website use.
+Each one is reduced to suit different reading devices, on-screen applications, search engines, and website uses.

 Amazon automatically generates a lot of different custom thumbnail sizes on its site.